 - reduces nitrates, nitrites and unhealthy minerals such as lead and mercury

 - can even remove red food coloring!
-(Check out what happened when my friend Katie tried it!)

 - even when removing harmful pathogens, etc., it does not remove beneficial minerals